rachnp89/harvest-hansen/README.md

 ALTER TABLE umd_nat_final ALTER COLUMN extent_perc SET DATA TYPE float USING to_number(extent_perc, '99999999999999.99999999999')
 ```

+## Final Step

-Rename tables by removing the `_final` suffix, then make the permissions public.
+Rename the tables by removing the `_final` suffix, then make the permissions public.